 - American Airlines

 Moving on, there’s American Airlines.
+I’ll be honest, they suck the majority of the time but not when you fly with a wedding dress.
 They allow customers to carry a soft-sided garments bag, which houses the gown.
 The bag must be in line with the luggage requirements of the airlines.
 Another thing to note is that only some aircrafts of the carrier have special closets for hanging wedding dresses.
 Moreover, priority is given to other items that cannot be stowed overhead like bicycles and wheelchairs.
 Therefore, do call them up beforehand to ensure that your designated aircraft has available closets for hanging wedding gowns.